Rose Parade: Description

-The Tournament of Roses Parade has followed the same route mainly following Colorado Boulevard (Pasadena's main thoroughfare and a segment of the former US 66) for many decades.
+The Tournament of Roses Parade has followed the same route mainly following Colorado Boulevard, Pasadena's main thoroughfare and a segment of the former US 66, for many decades.
 The day before the parade, the entire environs of the neighborhood streets south of the intersection of Orange Grove Boulevard and Colorado Boulevard are sealed off and reserved for the marshaling of the dozens of floats, bands, equestrian units, and other elements.
 This sealed-off section acts as the "Formation Area", and the Formation Area Committee manages it.

-On parade morning the various elements are merged and dispatched in front of Tournament House.
+On the parade morning the elements are merged and dispatched in front of Tournament House.
 The parade starts heading north on South Orange Grove Boulevard beginning at Green Street.
-At Colorado Boulevard it passes the main grandstands (and the main television and media stands) and proceeds east on Colorado Boulevard.
+At Colorado Boulevard it passes the main grandstands, and the main television and media stands, and proceeds east on Colorado Boulevard.
 The parade then turns north on Sierra Madre Boulevard.

-The floats then must travel under the Sierra Madre Boulevard/I-210 freeway overpass, requiring over-height floats to reduce their height.
+The floats must travel under the Sierra Madre Boulevard/I-210 freeway overpass, requiring over-height floats to reduce their height.
 The parade ends at Paloma Street near Victory Park and Pasadena High School.